2DIIFrance/Data.2DII/README.md

 ## Installation

-To install the package, we need to install the package from Github: remotes::install_github("2DegreesInvesting/2DII.data")
+To install the package, first it is neccesary to install the package from Github: remotes::install_github("2DegreesInvesting/2DII.data")

 Then charge the library: